firefly-oss/lib-common-r2dbc/README.md

 );
 ```

-## API Documentation
+## OpenAPI Documentation

-The library includes Swagger annotations for all filter and pagination models.
-When used in a Spring Boot application with SpringDoc OpenAPI, the models will be automatically documented.
+The library includes comprehensive Swagger/OpenAPI support for all filter and pagination models.
+When used in a Spring Boot application with SpringDoc OpenAPI, the models and query parameters will be automatically documented.

+### Setup

 To enable Swagger UI, add the following dependency to your project: